Modern Forum Choices, and Migrating from Discuz to NodeBB

 if response.status != 200:

-# If the error is something like "Please add content, cannot be less than 1 character", the content wasn't escaped.
+# If the error is like "Please add content, cannot be less than 1 character", the content wasn't escaped.

 response_text = await response.text()